 How to Rescue a Lost or Stray Dog

 - Assess the situation.
-Every situation varies and there are several scenarios to look at it.
-If the dog is roaming in the freeway, you need to call the police because this dog is not only at risk of being hit, but can cause an accident.
+Every situation varies, and there are several scenarios to look at.
+If the dog is roaming in the freeway, you need to call the police because this dog is not only at risk of being hit, but it can also cause an accident.
 The police (in my experience) have been quicker to act than Animal Control in big cities because Animal Control is generally overwhelmed.
 On the other hand, if this is a dog that just keeps returning to the same place every day in the countryside, you will want to take a different course of action (explained below).

 - Take the dog to the vet or a shelter.
 This is recommended only if the dog is well-socialized and friendly and can be handled.
 If the dog is without a collar, you can either go to your local vet's office for a microchip scan (they should have the scanner there and are often willing to help with strays) or you can go to your local shelter and have them scan the dog.
 A microchip (if registered correctly) will connect the owner and the dog in the database.

 - Surrender or home the dog.
-In the mean time while you are waiting for the owner to make a move, you can house a sweet dog if you have the space (let them sleep somewhere secure like a bathroom with bedding and make sure you pick up anything they can destroy) OR you can surrender them to a local shelter.
-Some shelters will take purebreds and other locations like Animal Control has to take all animals in the county that they serve.
+In the meantime, while you are waiting for the owner to make a move, you can house a sweet dog if you have the space (let them sleep somewhere secure like a bathroom with bedding and make sure you pick up anything they can destroy) OR you can surrender them to a local shelter.
+Some shelters will take purebreds, and other locations like Animal Control have to take all animals in the county that they serve.